.

 For instance, dashboard widgets can assist client services by tracking accounts and identifying negative trends.

-“With this LIS lab tool, the lab is alerted to any significant change in volume over a given amount of time with a client,” Guido said.
+“With this LIS lab tool, management can be alerted to any significant change in volume over a given amount of time with a client,” Guido said.
 “It’s better to know of a problem in real-time rather than finding out about an issue and an unhappy client a month later.
 With real-time data available to the Client Services team, they can proactively pick up the phone, figure out the issue, and resolve it.”

-Here are a few other scenarios where dashboard widgets can make a positive difference in pathology lab management:
+Here are a few other scenarios where dashboard widgets can make a positive difference in clinical and pathology lab management:

 • Sample Tracking Status: A widget can be created to track the status of each sample from order inception to specimen processing, to reporting.
-In this scenario, the lab knows the number of specimens processed and the time needed to complete each step in each testing workflow.
-If there are identified bottlenecks, adjustments can be made.
+In this scenario, the lab is aware of the number of specimens processed and the time needed to complete each step in each testing workflow.
+If bottlenecks are identified, adjustments can be made.

 • Turnaround Time: A widget can be created to track the start and end times for each test or assay run by the lab.
 The data gathered can then be compared with target times.
-If a test consistently takes longer than expected for completion, the lab can drill down into the data to find out why.
+If a test consistently takes longer to complete than expected, the lab can drill down into the data and find out why.

 • Quality Control: A widget can be created to track quality control metrics, alerting lab managers to any potential issue with test accuracy long before it can negatively impact patient care.